AriaKillebrewBruehl/CSCI385/README.md

 ## Program 2 Scene :film_projector:

 Program 2 creates a simple drawing and animated object by specifying rotations, scaling, and translations of the coordinate matrix.
 [See more here](https://github.com/AriaKillebrewBruehl/CSCI385/blob/main/scene/README.md)

+## Program 3: Flip Book :closed_book:

+Program 3 renders a flip book by using ray casting to compute perspective projections of what the camera sees, depicting objects as their wireframes with hidden lines removed.
+[See more here](https://github.com/nihilistkitten/walk-thru-it/blob/main/README.md)

+## Program 4: Bezier Funhouse :clown_face:

+Program 4 uses ray tracing to simulate the reflections of a curved mirror.
+[See more here](https://github.com/AriaKillebrewBruehl/CSCI385/blob/main/bezier-funhouse/README.md)

+## Program 5: Cycle Subdivide :motorcycle:

+Program 5 uses Loop subdivision to create smoothly rendered 3d wireframe objects.
+[See more here](https://github.com/AriaKillebrewBruehl/CSCI385/blob/main/cycle-subdivide/README.md)